Matthew-Macias/dsPortfolio/README.md

   - R_netball: Data preparation for input into a Power BI report for the purposes of injury identification and longitudinal analysis
 - SQL:
   - SQL_bigquery: Using SQL and Google BigQuery to explore the San Francisco Bike Dataset

-## Current Project
-- Computer Vision in Team Sports:
-  - Inspired by Tesla's Full Self Driving, I am Working on implementing CNN's and transformers to transform 2D video input of team sports to a 3D vector space for      the purposes of identifying patterns in player movement which potentially lead to important events such as scoring.